 SFC scan will take time.
 So, once the process gets completed, restart Computer.

 Is the SFC scan not able to fix the “Task Manager not opening” problem?.
 Then, you need to try the DISM scan.
 Deployment Image Servicing and Management (DISM) is a Windows utility to repair Windows images.
-Means, you don’t need to install Windows again to repair.
+This means you don’t need to install Windows again to repair.

 Launch Command Prompt or Windows PowerShell with administrator rights.
 And, Type these two following commands and hit enter after each command.

 That’s it. when the scan gets completed.
 Restart your computer, and hopefully, the task manager will work fine now.

 To use the task manager you need administrator rights.
 If you’re using the guest account.
 Then, you should switch to the admin account.
 Or, if you’re already an admin, then also you can try this solution.
-Because according to Microsoft, signing out and log in again will solve the issue.
+Because according to Microsoft, signing out and logging in again will solve the issue.